Conjugator length of locally compact groups of Euclidean isometries: Introduction

 \subsection{Acknowledgements}

-First, we need to thank Martin Bridson for his beautiful talk in Karlsruhe in December 2024.
-It was his talk that motivated us to look into this question.
-We also thank Linus Kramer, Bianca Marchionna, and Jos\'e Pedro Quintanilha for helpful discussions about locally compact groups.
-YSR thanks the Research Station Geometry + Dynamics in Heidelberg and their staff for their hospitality in May 2025.
+First, we would like to thank Martin Bridson for his beautiful talk in Karlsruhe in December 2024.
+It was this talk that motivated us to look into this question.
+Happy birthday, Martin!
+We also thank Karel Dekimpe, Linus Kramer, Bianca Marchionna, and Jos\'e Pedro Quintanilha for helpful discussions about locally compact and Lie groups.
+Further we owe thanks to the anonymous referee and to Lukas Vandeputte for their invaluable comments on an earlier version of this paper and pointing out an issue with the previous statement of \Cref{thm:lineargrowth}.
+We thank Vandeputte for drawing our attention to, and kindly supplying, \Cref{ex:Lukas}(2).
+Marc Burger suggested to follow the french tradition of Borel and others and write \emph{transporting set} in place of \emph{coconjugation set}.
+YSR thanks the Research Station Geometry + Dynamics in Heidelberg and their staff for their hospitality in May 2025 and March 2026.
 PS is grateful for being able to spend Spring 2025 at the IAS in Princeton.